gazbert/bxbot/README.md

 [`ExampleScalpingStrategy`](./bxbot-strategies/src/main/java/com/gazbert/bxbot/strategies/ExampleScalpingStrategy.java) -
 more ideas can be found [here](http://www.investopedia.com/articles/active-trading/101014/basics-algorithmic-trading-concepts-and-examples.asp).
+There is also a Trading Strategy specific channel on [Gitter](https://gitter.im/BX-bot/trading-strategies).

 Your strategy must implement the [`TradingStrategy`](./bxbot-strategy-api/src/main/java/com/gazbert/bxbot/strategy/api/TradingStrategy.java) interface.
 This allows the Trading Engine to: